turbokongen/hass-AMS/README.md

   - MA304T3

 Aidon:
+Norway:
  - 6525 Thanks to @razzymoose for testing and providing patch :+1:
  - 6515 Thanks to @maxgyver87 for fault finding and testing :+1:
  - 6534 Thanks to @mariwing for testing and debugging :+1:

+Sweden:
+ - 6484 Thanks to @bo1jo for testing and debugging :+1:

  Not tested with, but should work:

+ Norway:
  - 6540
  - 6550

+ Sweden:
+ - 6479

 ## *Installation
 Easiest method is to install via HACS.
 Then setup via *Integrations* config.